masondelan/ads504-bitcoin-project/README.md

 **ADS 504 — Final Team Project**
 University of San Diego · M.S.
 Applied Data Science

-**Team:** _add member names here_
+**Team:** Mehson Mason Delan, Nikita Rogers, Dana Neuman

 ---

 ## Problem definition

 **What is the problem we are solving?**
-We frame next-day Bitcoin movement as a **binary classification** problem: given market data up to and including today, will BTC's closing price be **higher (1)** or **lower (0)** in the next period?
-The target is the *direction* of the move, not the price itself.
+We want to predict whether Bitcoin's price will go **up or down** the next period.
+Instead of predicting the exact price, we predict the direction — up (**1**) or down (**0**).
+This makes it a **binary classification** problem, using only market data available up to and including the current period.

 **Why does it need to be solved?**
-Bitcoin is highly volatile and traded around the clock, and directional forecasts feed directly into trading, hedging, and risk-management decisions.
-A model that beats a naive baseline (e.g., "always predict up," or the majority class) — even by a small, consistent margin — is both practically useful and a clean testbed for the classification and feature-engineering methods covered in this course.
+Bitcoin's price moves a lot, and traders and investors make decisions based on where it's likely headed.
+A model that predicts direction even slightly better than chance is useful — and it's a strong way to practice the classification and feature-engineering methods from this course.

 **What does the machine-learning model solve?**
-The model learns the relationship between engineered market signals (momentum, trend, volatility, volume) and the *sign* of the next return.
-It turns a large, noisy stream of OHLCV data into a single actionable probability of an up-move, and lets us compare how different algorithm families capture (or fail to capture) that signal.
+The model looks at past price patterns like momentum, trend, and volatility — and learns which ones tend to come before an up period or a down period.
+We train several models and compare which one predicts direction best.

 ---